SeparateRecords/count-bot/README.md

 ## Setup

-You'll need FFmpeg, Git, Python, and **[Poetry]** to run this bot.
-Some level of technical knowledge is expected.
+You'll need FFmpeg, Git, Python, **[Poetry]**, and some level of technical knowledge to run this bot.
 If you care enough to write a better tutorial, send a PR!

+Your bot will need the "members" intent.

-There are no PyNaCL wheels for Python 3.9, as of writing (2020-10-24).
+As of writing (2020-10-28), there are no PyNaCL wheels for Python 3.9.
-You can either compile libsodium yourself, or use Python 3.8 ([see: `poetry env use`][env]).
+You can either compile libsodium yourself, or just use Python 3.8 ([see: `poetry env use <executable>`][env]).

 [Poetry]: https://python-poetry.org/docs/#installation
 [env]: https://python-poetry.org/docs/managing-environments/#switching-between-environments